simon-birchler/influxdb-dataframeclient/README.md

 # influxdb-dataframeclient
-Simple script using the influx DataframeClient to import data from a csv file into an influxdb.
+Simple Python script using the influx DataframeClient to import data from a csv file into an influxdb.

 Arguments:
 - c: relative path to a config json file.
 A config file is required.